HOME PAGE . . . . . . . .

 One thing which tends to be mentioned pretty consistently by many commentators on Morton is the romantic, almost poetic nature of his writings.
 His books appear strangely nostalgic; although he was writing about his own present there is a real feeling of history and an impression he may have been anticipating the loss of much that he was recording.
 There is a placid, almost dream-

 He has been accused (most notably recently by Nicolas Crane in his BBC series 'Great British Journies') of glossing over encroaching modernity, of deliberately turning his back on progress in favour of a somewhat rose tinted, romanticised past.
 But Morton is aware of this.
-He says of himself, some 70 years before the redoubtable Cranes's entertaining but never the less decidedly 21st century take on him when, in the introduction to the second of his England books, “The Call of England”, Morton confesses that in his earlier volume (“In Search of England”) he “deliberately shirked realities” and made “wide and inconvenient circles” to avoid modern towns and cities, instead devoting himself to “ancient towns and cathedral cities, to green fields and pretty things”.
+He says of himself, some 70 years before the redoubtable Cranes's entertaining but never the less decidedly 21st century take on him when, in the introduction to the second of his England books, “The Call of England”, Morton confesses in his earlier volume (“In Search of England”) he “deliberately shirked realities” and made “wide and inconvenient circles” to avoid modern towns and cities, instead devoting himself to “ancient towns and cathedral cities, to green fields and pretty things”.
 He now declares himself not afraid to “displease the tourist” in an attempt to present a “fair and accurate picture of Old and New England”.
 In short, Morton is progressive and realistic about change and modernity; he is adaptable and is his own critic.
 By no means is he a simple caricature for high tech., post-

 Certainly he was a creature of his time and to our modern ears some of his words will appear patronising, or superior.
 His views on what we now refer to as 'ethnic groups' and to the 'lower classes' would cause many to cringe if expressed today; his attitude to women left a lot to be desired.
 Most worryingly perhaps, from our modern perspective and however we might wish otherwise he wasn’t entirely hostile to the teachings of the fascist movement as it arose across Europe in the 20’s and 30’s.
-We have to remember though that he didn’t have the benefit of hindsight that we do.
+It has to be remember though that he didn’t have the benefit of hindsight we do.
 For him at that time the industrialised slaughter of the concentration camps of the Second World War was not only unknown but unimaginable and when the crunch finally came Morton was prepared to put his life on the line in defence of his country against Hitler during the Second World War.
-Morton commanded a Home Guard unit at a time when Britain faced a real and iminent threat of invasion and wrote in his diary about the possibility of his dying alongside his comrades in defence of his village against the invader.
+Morton commanded a Home Guard unit at a time when Britain faced a real and imminent threat of invasion and wrote in his diary about the possibility of his dying alongside his comrades in defence of his village against the invader.

-Author and journalist Andrew Marr addresses this contradiction which gripped not just Morton, but significant numbers of the British people at all levels of society who desparately wanted to put the "War to end all Wars" behind them.
+Author and journalist Andrew Marr addresses this contradiction which gripped not just Morton, but significant numbers of the British people at all levels of society who desperately wanted to put the "War to end all Wars" behind them.
 In the preface to his book 'A History of Modern Britain' Marr states, "It is easy to feel appalled and bemused by the enthusiasm of so many intelligent British people for Mussolini and Hitler but there was more to it than cowardice and racism.
 There was an important yearning for government that actually worked -

-To me Morton is to be admired, not inspite of but actually because of his flaws; like the blemishes on an apple picked fresh from the tree they are a sign that we have got the real thing, not some enhanced, artificial, mass produced perfection.
+To me Morton is to be admired, not inspite of but actually because of his flaws; like the blemishes on an apple picked fresh from the tree they are a sign that we have got the real thing, not some enhanced, mass produced perfection.
 It is important that we recognise him for his shortcomings as well as his great accomplishments and, what’s more, that we concern ourselves with the writing rather than the man.
 Too many of the world's troubles today have arisen from an inability to see heroes not as perfect, infallible beings but as normal people, with all the frailties and flaws that are part of the human condition.
 Morton wasn't perfect but he was one of the people, one of us, and we are all the richer for having him and his legacy.

 We are, all of us, full of contradictions and we are the better for it.
 I prefer writing with a good, old fashioned fountain pen but I have a fascination with word processors.
 I enjoy the simplicity of folk music yet one of my favourite gadgets is my trusty MP3 player.
 While I insist, depite modern trends, on wearing a tie to work I also think my teenage son looks pretty good in his 'hoody' and while I love the music that for me encapsulates Britain such as Holst, Elgar, Britten and Vaughan Williams, I still get completely carried away listening to Led Zeppelin, the Jam and the Kaiser chiefs.
 I am not religious yet I love to sing out a good hymn, I like churches and enjoy bible stories.
 Nothing is simple, least of all human beings, and anyone who expects otherwise has got another think coming!